geostyler/geostyler/README.md

 ### Troubleshooting
 `Invalid hook call` error:
-If the demo does not start but shows the above error it means that `geostyler-demo` and `geostyler` are using different react sources.
+If the demo does not start but shows the above error, it means that `geostyler-demo` and `geostyler` are using different react sources.
 Please make sure to have the react alias in the `webpack.common.config.js` configured correctly.

 If there is an issue with a UI component, you may need to do the same for the `antd` module and add the alias.